Jabes-Enock/auth-template-frontend-framework7-axios-jQuery/README.md

 ## :trophy: Testimony :trophy:
 This project helped me understand how an authentication system is handle in the frontend and how I should send data to the API which have protect routes.

-I created this project to use as a standard for applications developed in Cordova, but feel free to adapt this project to create web applications developed in React, Vue or other technologies.
+I created this project to use as a standard for applications developed in framework7, but feel free to adapt this project to create web applications developed in React, Vue or other technologies.
 Use creativity.
 </div>
 </br>